TiffinyHaluschak/portfolio/README.md

 ## Features
 1. **Responsive Design**
    - Adapts seamlessly to different screen sizes, offering an optimal experience on both desktop and mobile devices.
-   - Includes a collapsible navigation menu for smaller screens.
+   - Includes a seamless page transition flow with blended fade and slide animations, ensuring a smooth and engaging user experience across all pages.

 2. **Portfolio Showcase**
    - Dedicated "Projects" page to display and describe key projects with links to their respective GitHub repositories.